axsh/openvnet/InstallGuide.md

       }
     }

-- **host** : The IP address or host name of ZeroMQ node.
+- **host** : The IP address or host name of the ZeroMQ node.
 - **port** : The port number for connecting with ZeroMQ.
-If the webapi process is run with the same node as vna or webapi, specify a different value from vna and webapi.
+If the webapi process is run on the same node as vna or webapi, specify a different value from vna and webapi.

 ### Setup vna

-Modify the following section in /etc/wakame-vnet/vna.conf in a vna node.
+Modify the following section in /etc/wakame-vnet/vna.conf on the node.

     node {
       id "vna"